Programs in our Community

 Vancouver Playhouse – Upper Lobby

 Join Vancouver Opera for an interactive “Day at the Opera” where you will learn the ins and outs of this multidisciplinary art form.
 This event will give you a better understanding of what the day to day life on the job is like for a professional opera singer.
-The event will be taking place on Saturday, September 29th 2018 from 1-3pm.

 Working with SFU has provided VO with the opportunity to stage full productions within this community.
 Our 2018 production of Requiem for a Lost Girl was presented at the Fei and Milton Wong Experimental Theatre at SFU Goldcorp Centre for the Arts.
 In the future, VO will host the Jim Green Night at the Opera, a collaborative event to honour his legacy and dedication to the arts.

 The Kettle Society Partnership

 The relationship between Vancouver Opera and The Kettle Society began in 2013, and has been an indescribable and transformative journey.
 The Kettle Society is a facility providing services and housing with a mandate to support and raise awareness and break the stigma surrounding mental health issues.
 In 2015, the partnership evolved into a full production of Requiem for a Lost Girl, a chamber musical about homelessness, as a part of the 2018 Vancouver Opera Festival.
 The mentorship of VO’s Teaching Artists, encouraged Kettle members to become a part of this program as choir members, musicians, song and creative writers.